Come join us as we play in and around the beautiful Ozark National Forest near Russelville, Arkansas.

 Depending on conditions, we may go on a fairly long & moderately difficult hike.
 Good hiking shoes/boots and a backpack (that can hold tripod and camera gear) are strongly recommended.

 We’ll go out early each morning and cover a lot of ground each day, rain or shine.
+Occasionally we find the days to be warm but have also had a cool front move through lowering windchill into the 30's or below, particularly early morning.
 Be prepared for cool, wet weather.

 Consider bringing shoes/boots/pants you can wear in shallow water if desired/necessary to capture a shot.